twinnydotdev/twinny-docs/src/content/docs/teams/plugins.md

 ---
 title: Plugins
-description: GitHub and GitLab pull requests on the admin page, reviewed by the models your gateway already serves.
+description: Pull requests and issues from GitHub, GitLab, Gitea and Bitbucket reviewed by your own models, Slack, Discord and Teams notifications, SSO sign-in, shared context and backups.
 A licence feature.
 ---

 Plugins are features the gateway ships with but that are not the gateway: switched off until an admin turns them on, each with its own files, its own routes and its own page. **Plugins → Store** on the admin page lists what your build carries.
 They are a licence feature.
 See [Licensing and seats](/twinny-docs/teams/licensing/).